Long Island Basketball

 SUFFOLK COVERAGE

-Nether team has a legitimate big man, but both play excellent small ball, Hills East a little more so, taking the heated cross-town rivalry with a second half rally.
+Nether team has a legitimate big man, but both play excellent small ball, 4th ranked Hills East a little more so, taking the heated cross-town rivalry with a second half rally.
 East’s Savion Lewis was terrific again and led all scorers, finishing with 23 points while handing out 9 assists, Julien Crittendon was good too and added 16 points, and Kendall Nero-Clark was all over the boards and every one of his 11 points seemed like a big one.
-Matthew Asenjo, no stranger to hitting big shots, led West with 20 points, newcomer Derek Brower JR, son of the former North Babylon star, added 18, and Cameron Jordan, who the defenses focus on, finished with 13 and was a force on the boards.
+Matthew Asenjo, no stranger to hitting big shots, led 4th ranked West with 20 points, newcomer Derek Brower JR, son of the former North Babylon star, added 18, and Cameron Jordan, who the defenses focus on, finished with 13 and was a force on the boards.
 1/8

 Our Savior Lutheran 74 Knox Prep 66